Woodworm is a common issue that can eventually result in timber framework and floors needing to be replaced as a result of an infestation.

 Egg-Laying - the female woodworm beetle begins the process of laying her eggs in damp timber with cracks or holes in the surface.

-Maturation – the larvae, having gorged themselves on wood, form a pupa and metamorphose into the adult woodworm beetle which eats its way to the surface creating an exit hole.
-It then flies away to start the cycle again in fresh, damp timber
+Maturation – the larvae, having gorged themselves on wood, form a pupa and metamorphose into the adult woodworm beetle which chews its way to the surface creating an exit hole, the chewed shavings are known as frass.
+It then flies away to start the reproduction cycle again in fresh, damp timber.

 As the larvae stay buried for a considerable time (between 2-5 years) often the inhabited wood can dry out before the larvae mature into adults.
 This can prevent the spread of woodworm as females will only lay their eggs in timber that has a certain moisture level.
 However, if the infestation goes unnoticed and the damp problem persists in your property, woodworm beetles will lay their eggs in the nearest suitable wood.
 This might be the same piece they have emerged from or unconnected wood in the surrounding area.

-Wood-boring insects will only lay their eggs in untreated wood or timbers that have a certain level of moisture - this includes wood commonly found in lumber or construction yards, antique or old wood stored in damp conditions and in recently felled or rotting trees.
+Wood-boring insects will only lay their eggs in untreated wood (commonly the underside of floorboards and other sub-floor timbers) or timbers that have a certain level of moisture - this includes wood commonly found in lumber or construction yards, antique or old wood stored in damp conditions and in recently felled or rotting trees.
 As the larvae can reside in the wood, feasting for up to five years, it can emerge from purchased furniture while in your home, especially if the furniture hasn’t been closely inspected.

 However, unless your home suffers from damp conditions, this includes in the walls and under counters and units, the female woodworm beetle will seek out ideal egg-laying conditions elsewhere.
 Another way to protect both old and new wood in your home is to regularly maintain furniture using a protective varnish as this will prevent wood-boring insects from laying their eggs.
 Wood-boring insects will not leave eggs on the surface of timbers, preferring to deposit them in cracks, holes or pre-existing woodworm boreholes.